Thyroid

 1. Iodine-Rich Foods

-Iodine is crucial for the production of thyroid hormones.
-Including iodine-rich foods in your diet can help support thyroid function, especially for those with iodine deficiency.
+Iodine is important for thyroid hormone production.
+Including iodine-rich foods may support thyroid function, particularly in individuals with dietary deficiency.

 • Seaweed (kelp, nori, etc.)